 The Life of Gen. Ben Harrison, 1888

-When Benjamin Harrison was nominated for president at the Republican National Convention in 1888, he turned to Wallace, his good friend, to produce a campaign biography.
-Wallace initially hesitated because he only had a month to work, but he was eventually persuaded to write the biography.
+When Benjamin Harrison was nominated for president in 1888, he turned to his good friend Lew Wallace to produce a campaign biography.
+Despite having only a month to write, Lew eventually decided to write the biography.

 The Boyhood of Christ, 1888